 - Lighting conditions: Exposing the plant to brighter, direct sunlight will allow the soil to dry out rapidly; in turn, the Pothos will need more frequent watering.
 In comparison, low-lit areas tend to result in the plant needing a drink less frequently.

 For example, you’ll need to water the plant more frequently if you grow it near a north- or south-facing window.

 - Temperature: In warmer areas, plants generally consume more water; therefore, the Pothos will need more frequent watering.

 - Humidity: Like sunlight exposure, the Pothos will require less watering in an environment with high humidity (similar to its native area) and more frequent watering if you plan to keep it in a location with low moisture.

 The Pothos plant actively starts growing in the late spring.
-From late spring through summer, the temperatures start climbing, and due to warmer weather, the soil absorbs water faster.
-So, you may find yourself needing to water the Pothos weekly rather than biweekly, but this will depend on the temperatures of your climate.
+The temperatures start climbing from late spring through summer, and the soil absorbs water faster due to warmer weather.
+So, you may need to water the Pothos weekly rather than biweekly, but this will depend on the temperatures of your climate.

 Then again, from fall through winter, Pothos plants continue growing right through the season.
 So, it may need a little less watering due to colder temperatures.

 The Pothos plant communicates in various ways to let us know that it is thirsty.
 So, instead of following a strict watering schedule, pay attention to the specific plant’s needs.